KoushikMehta31/Enquiry-Management-System/README.md

 ### Data in MongoDB
 The data for the enquiries is stored in MongoDB, and can be viewed directly in the database.

----

-## Future Enhancements:

-- Implement **user authentication** for admin roles.
-- **Email notifications** to notify users about the status of their enquiry.
-- Add **advanced search and filter** options for enquiries.

----

-## Contributing

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Create a new pull request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.